Visa Process for Selected Countries

 You can schedule an appointment to submit your application to the Boston Consulate on the Consulate web site.
 You must submit your application in person.
 Applications should be submitted as early as possible, but no more than 90 days before the date of arrival in Italy.

-You need a passport valid for at least three months beyond your final day in Italy (make sure a blank page remains in your passport for the visa stamp), a photocopy of the passport personal details page, and the original plus one copy of the following:
+You need a passport valid for at least three months beyond your final day in Italy (make sure a blank page remains in your passport for the visa stamp), a photocopy of the passport personal details page, and the original plus one copy of the following (double check the requirements as they may change over time):

 - the National Visa application form (available on the Consulate web site) to be signed by applicant in the presence of a Consular Officer.